statamic-rad-pack/runway/README.md

 # Runway

-This addon allows you to easily manage your Eloquent models and display them in your templates.
-It includes Control Panel listing tables and publish forms.
+This addon allows you to easily manage your Eloquent models from the Control Panel and output them inside your Antlers templates.
+This addon is useful for when you have some information (like orders) that you'd prefer to be stored in a database, for whatever reason but you don't want to move all of your entries over to a database as well.

 ## Installation